SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 ## 5.1 Configuring Logging Categories

 Qt uses logging categories to filter log output.
-To control which categories are enabled, create a file called `qtlogging.ini` in `Half-Life Asset Manager` and add the following:
+To control which categories are enabled, create a file called `qtlogging.ini` in `Half-Life Asset Manager` (next to the `HLAM` executable) and add the following:
 ```ini
 [Rules]
 ```